Tim2othy/spacegame/working-on.md

 - Minimap class?
 - Add docstrings where reasonable

+# Bugs
+- SCREEN_HEIGHT and WIDTH are only allowed to go up to 30_918

 # Obvious needs
 - Give everything good collision detection and world border detection